Need to file a tax extension? What happens to your missing stimulus money if you do

 The latest proposal (PDF) stipulates that the IRS would use whichever taxes it has on file at the time it's ready to prepare your payment.
 If you think you'd get a larger check using your 2019 taxes, you could force the issue by filing for an extension, which would cause the IRS to use your 2019 taxes.
 Or would it?

-If you owe the IRS any money, you'd still have to calculate your return using your 2020 AGI and send in your payment by April 15 -- even if you file an extension.
+If you owe the IRS any money, you'd still have to calculate an estimate of your payment using your 2020 AGI and send in your payment by April 15 -- even if you file an extension.
 If your 2020 AGI disqualified you from receiving a third check, or granted only a partial payment, could the IRS still use those figures to decide the third check total?
 We've reached out to the agency for clarification.

 Also, keep in mind that income is only one factor.
 The number of qualified dependents is also an advantage this time around, and would no longer be limited by age.